cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 ### Inserting HTML

-It's common to use the Workers runtime to insert arbitrary into an HTML page, before serving it to the user.
+It's common to use the Workers runtime to insert arbitrary HTML into a webpage, before serving it to the user.
 Previously, developers would get the HTML body of a response, and use text replacement (e.g. `text.replace()`) to insert HTML.
 The `HTMLRewriter` class allows a more declarative and safer approach to this problem.
 Take, for instance, appending a collection of `script` tags to the end of an HTML `body`:

 ```js
 const scripts = [